Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 You have been diagnosed with ovarian cancer.
 This is the abnormal and uncontrolled growth of cells in the ovary.
 Surgery is the most common treatment for ovarian cancer.
-Most doctors recommend the removal of the uterus, fallopian tubes, and ovaries (complete hysterectomy).
+Most healthcare providers recommend the removal of the uterus, fallopian tubes, and ovaries (called a complete hysterectomy with a bilateral salpingo-oophorectomy).
 Lymph nodes in the pelvic and abdominal areas may also be removed during surgery.
-This is followed by chemotherapy.
-You discussed your treatment plan with your doctor in detail.
+After you've healed, chemotherapy is often given to kill any cancer cells that may be left in the body.
 This sheet will help you remember how to care for yourself after surgery and chemotherapy.

 Here’s what to do at home following surgery for ovarian cancer.

 Ask others to help with chores and errands while you recover.

-Don’t vacuum or do other strenuous housework until the doctor says it’s OK.
+Don’t vacuum or do other strenuous housework until the healthcare provider says it’s OK.

 Limit stair climbing for the first 2 weeks after surgery.
 Climb stairs slowly and pause after every few steps.

 Shower as usual.

-Don’t drive for at least 3 weeks after surgery.
-Don’t drive if you are still taking opioid pain medication.
+Don’t drive for at least 3 weeks after surgery unless it is OK with your healthcare provider.
+Don’t drive if you are still taking pain medicine.

 Ask your healthcare provider when you can expect to return to work.

 Wash the incision site with soap and water.
 Pat it dry.
-Avoid scrubbing the incision.
+Do not scrub or rub the incision.

 Don’t use oils, powders, lotions, or creams on your incision.